-The best writing playlist I've ever made
+The best writing music playlist

 What a writer listens to as they write is a very personal choice.
 Some need pure, solidly still silence.
 Others prefer the dull but loud background bustle of a coffee shop.
 Some listen to atmospheric soundtracks - rainfall, white noise, jungle noises, waves crashing on a beach (if this is you check out these suggestions.
 When it comes to music to write to, some writers swear by long instrumental pieces of music, while others will have a trusted playlist of songs, bands and artists they turn to again and again.
 I am one of the latter people.
 Over the years (nearly seven as a full-time writer of many sorts!)
 I have created my best writing playlist which runs for over eleven hours.
 The music does vary from lightly up-tempo through to downright melancholy (or borderline miserable), but I would describe all of the songs on there as "gentle", which is what I like my writing music to be.